 Place the layer with the light brown rectangle beneath the dark brown rectangle.

-Use the Pen Tool (P) with the Direct Selection Tool (A) to adjust the rectangle into a curved shape as shown below.
+Use the Pen Tool (P) with the Direct Selection Tool (A) to adjust the rectangle into a curved shape, as shown below.

-Adding Text and Logo
+3. How to Add Text and a Logo

 Create a new Ellipse (U).
 Set its dimensions to 248 px by 248 px.
 Fill it with Brown Color (C=30 M=80 Y=100 K=30).